Bryan Magee: Politics

 Magee returned to Britain with hopes of becoming a Labour Member of Parliament (MP).
 He twice stood unsuccessfully for Mid Bedfordshire, at the 1959 general election and the 1960 by-election, and instead took a job presenting the ITV current affairs television programme This Week.
 He made documentary programmes about subjects of social concern such as prostitution, sexually transmitted diseases, abortion and homosexuality (illegal in Britain at the time).
-Interviewed in 2003, Magee said: British society was illiberal in a number of areas that are now taken for granted...
-Roy Jenkins changed them and he was bitterly opposed by the Tories.
-But if you were liberal with a small L there was a menu of social change and I believed very strongly in that whole liberal agenda.
+Interviewed in 2003, Magee said: